Manufacturing

 AI-driven assembly processes

 We are investigating the use of computer vision to provide feedback during the assembly process.
-Our AI system uses a novel approach to train for the recognition of parts and their orientations by training on digital datasets generated directly from the CAD files for the parts that must be identified, avoiding the need for costly dataset labelling.
+Our AI system uses a novel approach to train for part recognition and orientation by using digital datasets generated directly from the CAD files of the parts to be identified, avoiding the need for costly dataset labelling.

 Research team